ANU-RSES-Education/EMSC-2022/_sources/Lectures/Lectures-MD-Quiz.md

 In this task, you will need to find out some extra information that is not spelled out in the lecture notes.
 A complete answer to any question needs to cite where the information was found.

-Be critical - is the source reputable, and do other sources agree ?
+Be critical of what you find - is the source reputable, and do other sources agree ?
 If not, maybe you need to look elsewhere.

 :::{admonition} Q: Viscosity (2)
 :class: hint